National League (English football): League Cup

 The Alliance Premier/Conference organised a cup competition from 1979 until 2009, with occasional breaks when sponsors were not available.
-Known initially as the Bob Lord Challenge Trophy until 2000–01, the cup competition was reinstated in 2007–08 as the Conference League Cup, sponsored by Setanta Sports.
+Known initially as the Bob Lord Challenge Trophy until 2000–01, the cup competition was reinstated in 2004–05 as the Conference League Cup for one season, before returning again in 2007-08 as the Setanta Shield, sponsored by Setanta Sports.
 Very much like the EFL Cup and EFL Trophy at the higher levels, it has not always proved popular with fans and was generally viewed as of secondary importance to the FA Trophy.
 The cup was put in abeyance when Setanta Sports' British service ceased.

+In the 2024–25 season, the competition was revived as the 32-team National League Cup, with 16 National League clubs and 16 under-21 teams from Premier League 2.

 Winners

 Sponsorship

 Since 1984, the National League has been publicly known by the names of a succession of official title sponsors.
 The name was officially changed from Alliance Premier to the Football Conference in 1986, and to the National League in 2015.
 Below is a list of sponsors and what they chose to call the league.